arthurbm/pr-ai/README.md

     *   **For `generate commit`:**
         *   Checking for staged changes.
         *   If no staged changes, it may prompt to stage unstaged changes (unless `--yes` or `-a` is used).
-        *   Generating a commit message with AI based on your staged changes.
+        *   Generating a commit message with AI, including a concise **title** and a detailed **body in bullet points**, based on your staged changes.
-        *   Allowing you to review, edit, or confirm the message.
+        *   Allowing you to review and edit the title and body separately.
-        *   Committing the changes with the generated (or edited) message.
+        *   Committing the changes with the generated (or edited) message, formatted with the title on the first line, followed by a blank line and then the body.

 ## Development